 End result?
 You’ve got a useful audit that provides a lot of value to your clients.
 Which brings us to the next point…

-When you do your web audits the right way (as I’ve outlined above), you’re going to quickly see just how beneficial they can be to your business.
-Let me share with you the sort of benefits you can expect to see when you start delivering high-value audits using My Web Audit…
+When you do your web audits the right way, you’re going to quickly see just how beneficial they can be to your business.
+Let me share with you the sort of benefits you can expect to see, when you start delivering high-value audits using My Web Audit…

 Website audits allow you to connect with your prospects by personalizing your services to their specific website and business needs vs. speaking in general terms of how you can help.

 A whole lot of your competitors are offering “cookie cutter” solutions that may or may not apply.
-As part of their sales process they may even be offering information such as ebooks and videos, which have to be generic in order to be used with the masses.
-This not only of little to no value but it require the business owners to figure how to put what they just consumed into the context of their needs.
-When you deliver a good website audit discussing exactly what challenges and opportunities they need to address you seamlessly personalize your service offerings to their specific needs.
-This demonstrates to your prospects and customers that you not only understand their needs but you care enough to do your homework.
+As part of their sales process, they may be offering information such as ebooks and videos, which have to be generic in order to be used with the masses.
+This provides little to no value, and requires the business owners to figure how to put what they just consumed into the context of their needs.
+When you deliver a good website audit, discussing exactly what challenges and opportunities they need to address you seamlessly, personalize your services to their specific needs.
+This demonstrates to your prospects and customers that you not only understand their needs, but care enough to do your homework.

 Website audits enable you to deliver tremendous value to your prospect or customers with little to no commitment on their part.
 All they have to do is give you some of their time in order to be educated on how to grow their business successfully online.

-You see, if you’re not offering this sort of value, then you end up spending a majority of the 30 to 60 minutes they give your telling them why they should invest thousands of dollars to your services .
-That may sound a little crazy but sadly this is the approach a lot of agencies take.
+You see, if you’re not offering this sort of value, then you end up spending a majority of your sales call, telling them why they should invest thousands of dollars in your services.
+That may sound a little crazy, but sadly this is the approach a lot of agencies take.
 The ones that close more deals are the ones that deliver tremendous value upfront.

-When you do a website audit and present it will you not only deliver value, you build trust.
-That’s because you identify your prospects’ problems and offer specific and actionable solutions to solve those problems.
+When you do a website audit and present it, you not only deliver value, you build trust.
+That’s because you identify your prospects’ problems and offer specific and actionable solutions.
 So instead of pitching, you’re offering value and solutions.
-You can bet this will make you stand out from your competitors and more importantly close more deals.
+You can bet this will make you stand out from your competitors, and more importantly close more deals.

 Offering a well-done audit is a great way for you to get your foot in the door by offering the website audit as a lead magnet or a low-cost service, you can establish a relationship with them at a lower investment level.
 Often times businesses have been burned before and are cautious about investing thousands of dollars on what they may perceive as false promises.
-With a website audit you can see what exactly they need, prioritize what can move the needle in their business in the shortest period of time and execute that.
-Once they see results or have a perceived value in your services they they’ll be much more likely to make a larger commitment with your business.
+With a website audit you can see what exactly they need, prioritize what can move the needle in their business in the shortest period of time, and execute that.
+Once they see results or have a perceived value in your services, they’ll be more likely to make a larger investment in your services.